matzew/aerogear-ios/API.md

     }];

 The default (REST) auth module issues for the above a request against _https://todoauth-aerogear.rhcloud.com/todo-server/auth/logout_.
 The function accepts two simple blocks that are invoked on success or in case of an failure.

+## Time out and Cancel pending operations

+As with the case of Pipe, configured timeout interval (in the config object) and cancel operation in _AGAuthenticationModule_ is supported too.